estherbra/Netflix-project/README.md

 </div>

 # About the Project
-This project consists on transforming data and loading a Pyspark dataframe into an Azure database with JDBC connection, ending with a dashboard with insights about netflix movies and TV shows.
+This project consists of transforming data and loading a Pyspark dataframe into an Azure database with JDBC connection, ending with a dashboard with insights about netflix movies and TV shows.

 <br/>

 ## 🌐 Overview

 The project was made with Pyspark language in transforming stage, using Google Colab.
-In this step, there was some processes such as treatment of invalid data, correction of data types, and replacing null values with "non_informed".
+In this step, there were some processes such as treatment of invalid data, correction of data types, and replacing null values with "non_informed".
 <br/>
 After cleaning, next step was sending data to Azure SQL through a function with JDBC connection information, called in the end of the notebook.
 <br/>
-Third and last step was connecting Azure SQL to Power BI to create a dashboard with the main information about Netflix collection.
+Last step was connecting Azure SQL to Power BI to create a dashboard with the main information about Netflix collection.
 <br/>

 ### Architecture: